Healthcare & Education Interpreter Training

-Pass the language proficiency assessments in English and at least one other language (details below) with a score of at least 80% for each assessment.
+Pass the language proficiency assessments in English and at least one other language (details below) with a score of at least 75% in each assessment.
 Skills assessed include: basic grammar, everyday vocabulary, speaking, and listening and reading comprehension.

 Training Affidavit of Successful Completion

 This is an active-participant, grade-based training.
-In order to successfully complete this training, and receive the corresponding Affidavit of Successful Completion (one of the documents needed to apply for certification) students MUST fulfill all items below:
+In order to successfully complete this training, and receive the corresponding Affidavit of Successful Completion (one of the documents needed to apply for national healthcare interpreter certification) participants MUST fulfill all items below:

-Obtain an average score of at least 75 % (based on three graded training items)
+Obtain an average training grade of at least 75 % (based on three graded training items)

 Meet the attendance requirement, as follows:

 85% attendance (at least 17 of 20 training sessions), although 100% class attendance is highly encouraged